-5.5.
-Runtime performance
+5.3 Runtime Performance

 Table 1 shows time required to execute Yarn on each of our example narratives.
 Since the timeline generation phase (Fig. 3) is computationally the most expensive phase in Yarn's pipeline, we only record the runtime for this phase.
-We ran our tests on a Macbook Pro with Intel Core i7-4850HQ CPU (2.3 GHz, 8 logical cores) and 16GB of RAM.
+We ran our tests on a Macbook Pro with Intel Core i7-4850HQ CPU (2.3 GHz) and 16GB of RAM.
 Each example narrative was constructed and visualized five times, and the execution times were averaged to produce the results shown.